International Open Access Week Colloquium - 24 October 2023

-International Open Access Week, a global event now entering its fourteenth year, is an opportunity for open access advocates to engage the research communities to inform them about the potential benefits of Open Access, to share what they have learned with colleagues, and to help inspire more involvement in helping to make Open Access a new norm in scholarship and research.
+International Open Access Week, a global event now entering its sixteenth year, is an opportunity for open access advocates to engage the research communities to inform them about the potential benefits of Open Access, share what they have learned with colleagues, and help inspire more involvement in helping to make Open Access a new norm in scholarship and research.

 Dr Mathew Moyo, Chief Director: Library and Information Service, NWU